 To maintain the color of sheeting, we recommend not using bleach and to avoid exposing them to intense and continual sunlight.

 We also use YARN-DYEING.
 This is the process of dyeing our yarns and threads with VAT dyes BEFORE weaving the fabric.
-We use yarn-dyeing for our Barn, Rail, Farm, Tick, and Elsa fabrics.
-This process is also used for our Guest Collection and hotel orders to ensure the threads do not run and fade when bleached.
+We use yarn-dyeing for our Red Tick and Black Tick fabrics.
+This process is also used for hotel orders to ensure the threads do not run and fade when bleached.